zielperson/AI-whispers/README.md

 * [Program Simulation Framework](https://github.com/zielperson/AI-whispers/blob/aac7c049be527ced3cbef8fef85bc62fb2b45318/program%20simulation%20framework.md)

 ### Applications
-Showing how the techniques can be applied.
+Showing how the techniques can be applied and extended.

 ### SCRUM Assistants
 As a SCRUM master, dealing with stories and epics gets easier.